Invariant Models for Causal Transfer Learning: Experiments

 Our goal is to linearly predict target $Y^T$ using predictors $\B{X}^T = (\B{X}_{S^*}^T,\B{X}_N^T)$ on the test task.
 Given regression coefficient $\beta$, we measure the performance in the test task using the logarithm of the empirical estimator of $\C{E}_{\BB{P}^T}(\beta)$.

-In Figure~\ref{fig:synt_numEx}, we are in the DG setting (thus, no labeled examples from $T$ are observed at training). $4000$ examples per training task are available.
-We report the average empirical MSE over left out test tasks.
+In Figure~\ref{fig:synt_numEx}, we are in the DG setting (thus, no labeled examples from $T$ are observed at training). $4000$ examples per training task are available for the top left and right plots, while only $1000$ examples per task are available on the bottom because of computational reasons.
+We report the log average empirical MSE over left out test tasks.
 We study both sparse and non sparse settings (in which full search is not feasible).
-On the left and middle, we see that when more than five training tasks are available, both the full search and greedy approaches are able to recover an invariant set, and outperform pooling the data for any number of training tasks.
+On the upper left and upper right, we see that when more than four training tasks are available, both the full search and greedy approaches are able to recover an invariant set, and outperform pooling the data for any number of training tasks.
 When more than five training tasks are observed, $\beta^{CS(\hat{S})}$ performs like $\beta^{CS(cau)}$, which uses knowledge of the ground truth.
-On the right, full search is not feasible, and $\beta^{CS(\hat{S}greedy)}$ outperforms other approaches.
+On the bottom, full search is not feasible, and $\beta^{CS(\hat{S}greedy)}$ outperforms other approaches.